What is Monosodium Glutamate?

 What is monosodium glutamate used for?

 Glutamic acid is naturally present in onions, raisins, cheeses, mushrooms and other foods.
-MSG is used as a flavor enhancer in the food industry with an umami taste that intensifies the meaty, savory flavor of food, as naturally occurring glutamate does in products like stews and meat soups.
+MSG is used as a flavour enhancer in the food industry with an umami taste that intensifies the meaty, savory flavour of food, as naturally occurring glutamate does in products like stews and meat soups.

 How does monosodium glutamate work?